hpc/pavilion2/README.txt

   - tar file placed in "dist" directory

 File Structure:
    - all source under the PAV directory
-   - plugins for new commands
+   - PLUGINS sub-dir for new commands
-   - scripts for non python tools
+   - SCRIPTS sub-dir for non python tools
-   - modules for all custom built python src
+   - MODULES sub-dir for all custom built python src
-   - special-pkgs for location to place packages
+   - SPECIAL-PKGS sub-dir for other used Python packages

+Collaboration tips:

+  - add new features (sub-commands) to the plugins directory or append a new path to the ENV variable PV_PLUGIN_DIR and place code there.
+  - all remaining support code add to the modules directory or append to the ENV variable PV_SRC_DIR and place code there.